norcross/control-wp-core-emails/README.md

 1. Upload `control-wp-core-emails` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Choose the emails to suppress.
+1. Go to the General Settings section and choose the emails to suppress.

 ### Frequently Asked Questions ###